xincanfeng/vitsGPT/README.md

 0. Download datasets
     1. Download and extract the LJSpeech dataset from [here](https://keithito.com/LJ-Speech-Dataset/), then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs vits/DUMMY1`
     1. Download and extract the EmoV_DB_bea_sem dataset from [here](a google drive to appear), then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs vits/DUMMY5`
-    1. You can also download EmoV_DB from [here](https://www.openslr.org/115/) and filter it using [preprocess_EmoV_DB_bea_filter.py](datasets/preprocess_EmoV_DB_bea_filter.py).
+    1. You can also download EmoV_DB from [here](https://www.openslr.org/115/) and filter it yourself by refering to our  [preprocess_EmoV_DB_bea_filter.py](datasets/preprocess_EmoV_DB_bea_filter.py).
+We also provide other code for necessary data preprocessing, e.g., downsampling, in this folder.
-    1. We also provide 1-hour LJSpeech dataset [here](a google drive to appear), but you can easily filter it yourself from the full LJSpeech.
+    1. We do not provide 1-hour LJSpeech dataset, but you can easily filter it yourself from the full LJSpeech.
-    1. We also provide other code for necessary data preprocessing, e.g., downsampling, in [datasets](datasets/).
+    1. You can check our [filelists](vits/filelists) for exact information about every dataset and semantic token in our experiments.
 0. Build Monotonic Alignment Search and run preprocessing if you use your own datasets.
     ```sh
     # Cython-version Monotonoic Alignment Search